tehsy97/To-Do/README.md

 Custom Lists and items associated with lists are stored in MongoDB database.

-It is built with Express, Embedded JavaScript templates (EJS), MongoDB, Mongoose, and jQuery.
+It is built with Express, Node.js Embedded JavaScript templates (EJS), MongoDB, Mongoose, jQuery and Bootstrap 4.

 Link: https://tehsy97-todo.herokuapp.com/